davideandres95/panopto-downloader/README.md

 # TUM Panopto Downloader
 You will need a token which can be found by login into tum.cloud.panopto.eu and opening the developer pannel.
-Then go to APplication, Cookies and copy the csrfToken.
+Then go to APplication, Cookies and copy the .ASPXAUTH token.

 ## Usage
 ```sh